 The location you plan to hunt is the most important question to tackle.
 Your choice quickly becomes either: hunt near the main airports in the state, or venture further into the bush for a much more complicated and expensive hunt.
 The number of days planned before and after the hunt will depend on your answer to this most pivotal question.
 The rule of thumb for most hunters is to be in the field for 7-10 days.

-Anchorage, Kenai, and Fairbanks are the main hubs for moose hunting and will be the most economical to work from.
+Anchorage, Kenai and Fairbanks are the main hubs for moose hunting and will be the most economical to work from.
 As soon as you start planning hunts away from those hubs, the cost exponentially increases with each mile.
-It might seem absurd to the uninitiated, but everything is very costly to run in AK.
+It might seem absurd to the uninitiated, but everything is very costly to run in Alaska.
 Especially air taxis and boat charters.
-Seems like a great idea to plan a hunt in the Brooks Range, 400 miles out of Fairbanks; until you add up shipping costs, securing food to eat, and multiple flights in/out…….
-Then you drop a moose.
+Seems like a great idea to plan a hunt in the Brooks Range, 400 miles out of Fairbanks; until you add up shipping costs, securing food to eat, and multiple flights in/out……. then you drop a moose.
 Logistics of meat shipping, and trophy processing simply get considerably more expensive in the bush.
 If you rent a car, stay in a cheap Anchorage hotel, and do most everything from a large airport, the logistics get much, much easier.
-AOA takes all of the guess work out of this hunt.
-Call for a quote on a turn-key, remote, unguided, Alaskan Moose hunt!
+Adventure Outfitters Alaska takes all of the guess work out of this hunt.
+Call for a quote on a turn-key, remote, unguided Alaskan moose hunt.

 AIR TAXI or REGISTERED GUIDE